Social and cultural exchange in al-Andalus: Religious and social conflicts

 At the time of the invasion, many Christians did indeed resist Muslim rule.
 In these early years, certain kingdoms within Al-Andalus itself attempted to retain semi-autonomous status under Muslim rule, but were soon forced to submit.
 Many Christians also fled to the mountains up north and eventually formed the northern Christian kingdoms of Iberia that would eventually bring down Islamic rule in the Reconquista.

 After this initial struggle, religious fervor did not manifest itself in the form of any significant religious revolts.
 This is shown by the fact that not a single religious revolt took place during the eighth century within al-Andalus.
 However, in the middle of the ninth century, a small group of zealous Christians led by Eulogius of Córdoba, a priest who was later canonized by the Catholic Church as a saint, caused a stir mostly around Córdoba by encouraging Muslims to convert to Christianity and publicly denouncing Islamic teaching.
 Both of these acts were punishable by death under Islamic law.
 These outbursts were mostly tied to the Christian monastic movement and purposeful martyrdom.

 Between 851 and 859, Eulogius and forty-eight other Christians were put to death.
 The movement did not gain widespread support from Christians in al-Andalus and after the executions the movement subsided.

-Religious tolerance deteriorated under the Almoravids and the Almohads.
-Around the year 1000, Jews were being persecuted throughout al-Andalus, although the city of Toledo still remained fairly tolerant.
-The Almohads were especially severe in their treatment of non-Muslims and persecution of Christians and Jews prompted many to migrate from al-Andalus.
+Professor Dario Fernandez Morera describes the decline of the native christian culture of Iberia under the Muslim rule:

+The Spanish historian Susana Calvo Capilla claims that whenever muslim chronicles mention churches, it was usually to gloat over their destruction or their transformation into mosques as part of the humbling of the Christians.

+An anti-Christian treatise published in Al-Andalus was titled as "Hammers [for breaking] crosses."
+The prominent Andalusian jurist Ibn Rushd decreed that golden “crosses must be broken up before being distributed” as plunder.
+“As for their sacred books [Bibles], one must make them disappear,” he added (he later clarified that unless all words can be erased from every page in order to resell the blank book, all Christian scripture must be burned).
+The systematic erasure of Spain's Christian heritage caused Peter II of Aragon to describe Muslims as those who “wished to abolish the memory of the Christian name.”